ClementNerma/Rave/docs/books/hybrid.md

 A general concept you will find in almost every language is the concept of _loops_.
 A loop is a block that repeats a set of instructions under certain conditions.
 Let's see how they work.

 The `for` block repeats the instructions a given amount of times.
-It needs an _iterator_ (which is a variable with any `Number` type - integer or not), an optional start value, a condition and an incremental expression.
+It needs an _iterator variable_ (which is a variable with any `Number` type - integer or not), an optional start value, a condition and an incremental expression.
 Here is how we write it:

 ```sn
 for i = 0; i < 5; i ++ {